Our products

 Water temperature directly influences the final result.
 Water that is too warm can prematurely denature the proteins, reducing their subsequent gelling capacity.

-The secret to how to emulsify pil pil gelatin lies in precise temperature control and constant movement of the pan.
+The secret to how to emulsify pil pil gelatin lies in precise temperature control and constant movement of the pot.
 The emulsion forms when the proteins released by the cod act as natural emulsifying agents between the oil and the fish juices.

-Cheeks 4-6 minutes Very high Low
+"Cocochas" 4-6 minutes Very High Low

-Jowl 8-10 minutes High Medium
+"Penca" 8-10 minutes High Medium

 Loin 10-12 minutes Medium High